Back to Blog

 Kenzie Koch

-We’ve all heard the phrase, “Age is just a number.”
-This is a prime example of why context really does matter because this phrase can be true or false depending on the context.
-For example, the phrase can be true for a young man who is an up-and-coming employee and is surpassing the quality of work of his older coworkers.
-In this case, age would be considered “just a number” because even though he is younger than his experienced coworkers, he is making strides in his career.
-On the other hand, the phrase can’t be true in the scenario of a 15-year-old trying to buy a drink at a bar.
-In this case, age definitely matters.
-Thus, the phrase, “Age is just a number” really depends on the context.
 Now, when it comes to the criminal justice system, age certainly matters.
-An offender’s age along with the crime committed and the state the crime was located in determines if and how an offender will be doing their time.
-Because the criminal justice system treats adults differently based on age, this is why adult offenders are *always* tried in the adult criminal court and if convicted, are put into the custody of correctional officers.
-While juvenile offenders, on the contrary, are *often but not always* tried in the juvenile court and if found guilty, are put into the custody of either juvenile correctional officers or probation officers.
+An offender’s age partnered with the crime committed and the state the crime was located in determines if, how, and where an offender will be doing their time.
+Because the criminal justice system treats adults differently due to their age, adult offenders are always tried in the adult criminal court and if convicted, are put into the custody of correctional officers.
+Juvenile offenders, on the contrary, are often but not always tried in the juvenile court and if found guilty, are put into the custody of either juvenile correctional officers or probation officers.

 Adult vs. Juvenile Courts